Find the right financing for your brand new set of wheels.

 - What type of loan makes sense?
 Fixed interest rates are common with car loan companies and won’t change throughout the loan period.
 It’s more uncertain choosing a variable interest rate, as the loan provider could adjust the interest rate at any time depending on the market.

-- Can you pay the loan in full early?
+- Can I pay the loan in full early?
 Early payment fees should be negotiated with the loan provider just in case the borrower’s situation changes throughout the loan period.